Searching for medical work experience is one of the first stages on your child’s journey to Medical School – and it can be a bit daunting!

 Looking for medical work experience can be difficult and time-consuming, so your support is incredibly important.
-Many hospital departments are very busy and places fill up quickly, so encourage your child not to feel disheartened if they can’t find a placement straight away.
+Many hospital departments are very busy and get a lot of requests, so encourage your child not to feel disheartened if they can’t find a placement straight away.

 Perhaps set aside some time when you can sit down together and create a list of local hospitals, surgeries, care homes and other relevant places with their contact details.
 This will help your child to keep on top of who they have already contacted and the responses they received.